toxicnorway/slim-themes-mlp/README.md

 -------
 - 'smile' theme inspired by Pinkie Pie - duh!
 - 'fabulosity' theme inspired by Rarity - it just looks smashing!
+- 'timidity' theme inspired by Fluttershy - and Angel!

 installation
 ------------